dansantinojones/watch-list-pp4/README.md

 - 2 error: No li element in scope but li end tag seen.
 - 11 error: Duplicate ID card-body-border
 - 11 error: Duplicate ID title-underline
 - 7 error: The element a must not appear as a decendant of the button element.
-X
 - 2 error: The element input must not appear as a decendant of the button element.
-X

 ### **CSS Validator**